makersacademy/birthdays/domain_model.md

 - As a user, I want to add my friend's birthday to a list
 - As a user, I want to be able to see all the birthdays I have stored in my list
 - As a user, I want to see if one of my friend's birthday is today
+- As a user, I want to know my friend's age